EnesCelikPl/smart-download-organizer/README.md

 A background automation tool that monitors the macOS Downloads folder and automatically categorizes files into structured directories in real time.

 Built with Python, watchdog, YAML configuration, and SHA-256 hashing for duplicate detection.
-Runs automatically on system login via macOS LaunchAgent.
+Runs automatically on system login using macOS LaunchAgent.

 ---